-ENGL 460.
+Three hours. - ENGL 460.
 INDEPENDENT STUDY.
 An opportunity for students with extensive background in literature to do intensive independent study or research on specialized topics.
 Senior standing in the English Department, permission of the department chair, and a faculty sponsor are required.
 Application deadline: end of the semester preceding the proposed study.

-Semester course, one, two or three hours.
+One, two or three hours. - ENGL 470.

-ENGL 470.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in English.
 Senior standing, permission of the department chair, and a faculty sponsor are required.

-Semester course, one, two or three hours.
+One, two or three hours. - ENGL 480.

-ENGL 480.
 INTERNSHIP IN ENGLISH.
 Students majoring in English may, with prior consent of the department, earn academic credit for work done (normally off campus) under the direct supervision of a professional in an English-related field.
 This includes but is not limited to such fields as publishing, library science, journalism, technical writing, and script writing.
 Students must keep a daily log of activities and submit an academic paper summarizing the experience.
 A maximum of six credits of internship may apply toward graduation.

-Semester course, one to six hours.
+One to six hours. - ENGL 485.

-ENGL 485.
 SENIOR CAPSTONE.
 As a culminating experience for senior English majors, this seminar-style course provides students an opportunity to reflect on their college literary studies; to deepen their understanding of literature, its role in the pursuit of truth, and its place in their lives, especially as Christians; and to apply what they have learned as majors in completing a substantial project.
 This project will focus on a significant work, author, or literary topic and should reflect thorough research, thoughtful analysis, and clear communication.
 The course subject matter varies each semester to reflect the interests and expertise of the professor.
 Prerequisite: Senior status in the English program.

-ENGL 499.
+Three hours. - ENGL 499.
 HONORS IN ENGLISH.
 Seniors who have shown special aptitude in literature may, with consent of the department, undertake this course on an individual basis.
 The format is similar to that of the independent study, but students must also submit their papers to the entire English faculty and provide an oral presentation and defense of their research.
-Semester course, one, two or three hours.